-Using a map and compass is an essential skill for snowshoeing, especially if you plan to snowshoe in the backcountry.
+Using a map and compass is essential for snowshoeing, especially if you plan to snowshoe in the backcountry.
 I included a unit on a map and compass in every college snowshoeing course I taught.
 I not only covered basic information, but I put the skills to work by having students complete an outdoor orienteering exercise.
-Although the use of a GPS has become a popular means of travel, I still find it essential that students learn how to use a map and compass first and foremost.
+Although the use of GPS has become a popular means of travel, I still find it essential that students learn how to use a map and compass first and foremost.

 Tips for Getting Started